Donny-bla/segmentation-upsampler/paper/paper.md

 # Summary

 Recent advances in ultrasound therapy are supported by improved simulation methods.
 These methods enhance diagnostic, therapeutic, and monitoring capabilities.
 A significant challenge in ultrasound simulations is the insufficient resolution of medical images like MRI and CT scans.
-Effective ultrasound simulation requires higher resolution, typically achieved through upsampling, but traditional methods can introduce artifacts and inaccuracies.
+Effective ultrasound simulation requires higher resolution, typically achieved through upsampling, but traditional methods can introduce artifacts and inaccuracies, especially staircasing effect.

 To address this, a new mesh-based algorithm is proposed for upsampling segmented medical images.
 The algorithm smooths the image, extracts an isosurface, generates a triangulated mesh, and rasterizes it to the required resolution.
-This method reduces artifacts and inaccuracies, mainly staircasing effect, compared to traditional upsampling methods.
+This method reduces staircasing effect and other artifacts, compared to traditional upsampling methods.

 The algorithm's effectiveness is demonstrated using a complex test object and medical images of a spine and liver, showing improved accuracy and smoothness.
 This approach holds promise for enhancing the precision of ultrasound simulations in personalized medicine.